dirigible-io/dirigible-io.github.io/help/concepts_entity_service.md

 {{ page.title }}
 ===

-In general, the Entity Service is a fully capable RESTful service as it is defined by [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style for performance, scalability, simplicity, and so on.
+In general, the *entity service* is a fully capable RESTful service as it is defined by [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style for performance, scalability, simplicity, and so on.
 It exposes the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations of a given domain model object.
-Underneath it,the database store is connected as a data transfer layer.
+Underneath it, the database store is connected as a data transfer layer.

- The **domain object management** is the service pattern that is used most often when following the RESTful paradigm on business software components.
+The *domain object management* is the service pattern that is used most often when following the RESTful paradigm on business software components.
 In Eclipse Dirigible, the standard functionality of Web services is enhanced but without breaking the REST principles.
-This is useful for generic utilities and used interface generation.
+This is useful for generic utilities and user interface generation.

 Standard functionality: